scaleway/serverless-gateway/README.md

 ```

 This will create two URLs, one for the `hello` function and the other one for the `goodbye` function.

-## :rocket: Features

-The Serverless Gateway:

-* Adds routing via a single base URL
-* Adds routing based on HTTP methods
-* Adds permissive CORS by default, to support accessing routes from a browser

-The Serverless Gateway integrates fully with the [Scaleway Python API framework](https://github.com/scaleway/serverless-api-project), which makes building and managing complex serverless APIs easy.

 ## :hammer: Architecture